 The palace-style hotel continues to be the defining image of the city’s hospitality.
 There is something quintessentially Geneva about the wealth these places ooze, and the waterfront ones on the Right Bank give you sweeping views of the city's other iconic features: the Jet d'Eau, Old Town, La Rade (the waterfront), river, lake, and mountains.
-They're also near parks—another of the city's points of pride—
+They're also near parks—another of the city's points

 of pride—for that early-morning jog as the sun rises across the water.